hongchew/Totoro/README.md

 ## Testing
 Testing is done on Cypress.

+Make sure the dev server is running (`npm run dev` is running)

 Run `npx cypress open` to start the test.

+Default dev server is set to `localhost:5173`, if the server is not running on this port, change the `const BASE_URL` constant in `cypress/e2e/spec.cy.js` to match the dev server you are running on.

 Disclaimer: some of the test may fail due to API call being too slow.
 Refreshing the test should make it ok.

 ## Credits